 Rabies virus infects the central nervous system, causing encephalopathy and ultimately death.
 Early symptoms of rabies in humans are nonspecific, consisting of fever, headache, and general malaise.
 As the disease progresses, neurological symptoms appear and may include insomnia, anxiety, confusion, slight or partial paralysis, excitation, hallucinations, agitation, hypersalivation, difficulty swallowing, and hydrophobia (fear of water).
 Death usually occurs within days of the onset of symptoms.

-There have been four confirmed rabid animals in New Mexico in 2013: a skunk from Carlsbad in Eddy County, a bat from Edgewood in Santa Fe County, a bat from Bernalillo County, and a fox from the Magdalena area in Socorro County.
-See press release of 03/28/2013 for more information.
+There have been ten confirmed rabid animals in New Mexico in 2013: two skunks and a bat from Eddy County, a bat from Santa Fe County, four bats from Bernalillo County, a dog from Valencia County, and a fox from Socorro County.
+See press releases of 11/18/2013 and 03/28/2013 for more information.

 Nurse Advice Hotline